Economic and market updates

 The yield on the 10-year U.S. Treasury note rose.
 The Federal Open Market Committee voted to maintain the current federal funds rate and noted that economic growth slowed during the winter.
 The FOMC indicated it would be appropriate to raise rates "when it has seen further improvement in the labor market and is reasonably confident that inflation will move back to its 2% objective."

 - Interest-rate volatility as the market considers when the Fed will raise interest rates

 - Geopolitical risk in Eastern Europe and the Middle East

-- Deflation risk in Europe
+- Deflation risk and currency instability in Europe

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.